HalidMahama/PLANES/README.md

 You can run the simulation by issuing the following command in terminal or command window from the home directory of planes:

 python planes.py -c freeway.sumo.cfg -g

+If you use PLANEs for your research please cite our work:
+Mahama, H., & Chen, Y. (2019, November).
+Lane Based Platoon Control of Homogeneous Platoons.
+In 2019 IEEE International Conference on Connected Vehicles and Expo (ICCVE) (pp. 1-9).
+IEEE.

+This work was made possible by the work of:
+Segata, M., Joerer, S., Bloessl, B., Sommer, C., Dressler, F., & Cigno, R. L. (2014, December).
+Plexe: A platooning extension for Veins.
+In 2014 IEEE Vehicular Networking Conference (VNC) (pp. 53-60).
+IEEE.

+Mena-Oreja, J., & Gozalvez, J. (2018, November).
+Permit-a SUMO simulator for platooning maneuvers in mixed traffic scenarios.
+In 2018 21st International Conference on Intelligent Transportation Systems (ITSC) (pp. 3445-3450).
+IEEE.